Furuhata Ninzaburō: Young Furuhata Special (June 14, 2008)

-During his last year in junior high, young Furuhata Ninzaburo, a bright but anti-social teenager reluctantly moves to small village with his single mom.
+During his last year in junior high, young Furuhata Ninzaburo, a bright but anti-social teenager, reluctantly moves to a small village with his single mom.
 His father abandoned the family years ago and his mother frequently stays out late working as a "snack-bar" hostess.
 Lonely and bored, young Furuhata, with the help of classmate Mukojima Otokichi, reads Sherlock Holmes and solves petty crimes.
 We see the origin and development of Furuhata's knack for observation, deduction and lie detection.
 Young Furuhata is played by Ryosuke Yamada and Young Mukojima is played by Tamoto Soran.
 Tamura Masakazu and Kobayashi Takashi make cameo appearances at the beginning and end of the episode, respectively.
 This special was written by Kōki Mitani.
-This show is considered canon, despite a few continuity errors with the earlier series.
+The show is considered canon, despite a few continuity errors with the earlier series.